starak/node-console-stamp/README.md

 # console-stamp

-Patch Node.js console methods in order to add timestamp information by pattern.
+This module enables you to patch the console's methods in Node.js, to add timestamp prefix based on a given string pattern, and more...

 ## Usage ##